-- complete all mandatory/ requirements for placement. - have an understanding of the professional experience placement requirements, including planning and teaching expectations and load. - be informed about the importance of professionalism, including punctuality, dress code, preparation, communication and confidentiality. - make contact with the school and submit their 'pre-service teacher profile. - attend any pre-placement induction as required by school.
+- complete all mandatory/ requirements for placement. - understand the professional experience placement requirements, including planning and teaching expectations and load. - be informed about the importance of professionalism, including punctuality, dress code, preparation, communication, and confidentiality. - contact the school and submit their 'preservice teacher profile. - attend any pre-placement induction as required by school.